 --The Winlink Development Team

-From our Red Cross Liaison, distribute as you see fit.
+From our Red Cross Liaison.

-Usual jobs with Red Cross and ARES are assisting with Communications at Red Cross HQ, EOC Contact, Shelters, and Disaster Assessment.
+My usual jobs with Red Cross and ARES are assisting with Communications at Red Cross HQ, EOC Contact, Shelters, and Disaster Assessment.

 - Get a briefing from the Red Cross Manager/COML